 - On-line transfers via the Balkan Heritage virtual POS Terminal VISA, MASTERCARD & MAESTRO cards are accepted.

 For further information contact Admissions Office at [email protected]!

 * 5% DISCOUNT OFF the regular admission fee available in case of:

 * 10% DISCOUNT OFF the regular admission fee available in case of:

 * 12% DISCOUNT OFF the regular admission fee available in case of:

 * 15% DISCOUNT OFF the regular admission fee is available in case of:

 Note, 5% of every admission fee for this project directly supports the Balkan Heritage Protection Fund's activities!

-New Bulgarian University grants 6 academic credits to students for participation in the project.
-Transcripts are available upon request for an additional tuition fee!
-For details please read the Regulations for obtaining Transcripts of Records!
+New Bulgarian University grants 6 ECTS credits to students for attending this project.
+Transcripts of Records (ToR) are available upon request for an additional tuition fee starting from 282 EUR for six ECTS credits.
+For details please read carefully the Regulations for obtaining Transcripts of Records.